Thresher shark: Diet

-The thresher shark mainly feeds on pelagic schooling fish such as bluefish, juvenile tuna, and mackerel, which they are known to follow into shallow waters, as well as squid and cuttlefish.
-Crustaceans and occasionally seabirds are also taken.
-The thresher shark stuns its prey by using its elongated tail as a weapon.
+The thresher shark mainly feeds on schooling pelagic fish such as bluefish, juvenile tuna and mackerel, which they are known to follow into shallow waters, as well as squid and cuttlefish.
+Crustaceans and occasionally seabirds are also eaten.
+The thresher shark stuns its prey by using its elongated tail as a whipping weapon.

 Behavior

 Thresher sharks are solitary creatures that keep to themselves.
 It is known that thresher populations of the Indian Ocean are separated by depth and space according to sex.
 Some species however do occasionally hunt in a group of two or three contrary to their solitary nature.
 All species are noted for their highly migratory or oceanodromous habits.
 When hunting schooling fish, thresher sharks are known to "whip" the water.
 The elongated tail is used to swat smaller fish, stunning them before feeding.
-Sometimes the thresher shark will slice the fish in half before eating.
 Thresher sharks are one of the few shark species known to jump fully out of the water, using their elongated tail to propel them out of the water, making turns like dolphins; this behavior is called breaching.